-If the PHA receives returned mail from the Post Office, the PHA will refer to other PHA waitlists and inventory for any updated address information prior to removing the pre-applicant from the waitlist.
+If the PHA receives returned mail from the Post Office, the PHA will refer to other PHA waiting lists and inventory for any updated address information prior to removing the pre-applicant from the waiting list.
 If there is no updated address information found from these sources, the pre-applicant will be removed without further notice and the envelope and letter will be maintained in accordance with PHA retention policy.
-If the family provides proof that the return mail was due to an error of the PHA or the Postal Service, the family will be reinstated to the wait list.
+If the family provides proof that the return mail was due to an error of the PHA or the Postal Service, the family will be reinstated to the waiting list.